MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 Emulate locales by setting a location in **Sensors** > **Location**.
 [Open the **Command Menu**](../../../command-menu/index.md) and type `Sensors` to access the **Sensors** tab.
 After performing these actions, DevTools modifies the current default locale, affecting the following code.

 *  `Intl.*` APIs, for example: `new Intl.NumberFormat().resolvedOptions().locale`
 *  Other locale-aware JavaScript APIs such as `String.prototype.localeCompare` and `*.prototype.toLocaleString`, for example: `123_456..toLocaleString()`
 *  DOM APIs such as `navigator.language` and `navigator.languages`
 *  The [Accept-Language](https://developer.mozilla.org/docs/Web/HTTP/Headers/Accept-Language) HTTP request header

 > [!NOTE]
-> Updates to `navigator.language` and `navigator.languages` are not visible immediately, but only after the next navigation or page refresh.
+> Updates to `navigator.language` and `navigator.languages` aren't visible immediately, but only after the next navigation or page refresh.
 Changes to the `Accept-Language` HTTP header are only reflected for subsequent requests.

 :::image type="content" source="../../media/2020/03/locale.msft.png" alt-text="Emulating a locale." lightbox="../../media/2020/03/locale.msft.png":::